frc-west/frc-west.github.io/help.md

 FRC West has set up its curriculum hosted online.
 If you are experiencing difficulties with web pages not loading, it is likely a hosting problem that we have no control over.

+If the web pages are not loading properly, please make sure you have javascript enabled.

 ## Navigating
 You can find your courses at the top right-hand corner of every page.
 Every course is available there.